euler-xyz/evk-periphery/docs/swaps.md

 ### Handlers

-The swapper contract executes trades using external providers like `1Inch` or `Uniswap`.
-Internal 'handlers' take care of interfacing with the provider.
-They are enumerated by a bytes32 encoded string.
+The swapper contract executes trades using external providers like 1Inch or Uniswap.
+Internal handler modules take care of interfacing with the provider.
+They are enumerated by a `bytes32` encoded string.
 The available handlers are listed as constants in `Swapper.sol`.

 - 1Inch handler